UBC-InfoVis/447-materials/programming-assignments/skeletons/p1/assignment.md

 We created a git repository in your github student account ([https://github.students.cs.ubc.ca/](https://github.students.cs.ubc.ca/)) that contains a template that should help you get started.
 The dataset is included in the /data folder.
 You will need to modify the .html, .js, and .css files as described below.
 Don't add new files.

-Submit the programming assignment by updating the given repository (`git push`).
-You can commit/push changes as often as you want before the deadline.
-Work alone.
+You must work alone.
+You may use the git repo however you would like, but make sure to submit any modified files to Gradescope before the deadline.

 We will also evaluate code readability and structure (add comments, indent code, use functions, ...).